Altua/docs/policies/production-data-in-non-production.md

 - Access controls that limit who can retrieve or transfer production data
 - Data masking or anonymization before approved use outside production
 - Use of synthetic data where possible instead of transformed production data
-- Audit logging for access to production data and any approved transformation or transfer process
-- Review of automation and scripts that move or prepare data between environments

 Non-production systems must not be configured to pull live production data for routine development, testing, QA, or training use.